Festival In My House… And Yours: Meet the Artists

 We are incredibly excited to introduce our new cohort of Festival In My House… And Yours artists, selected by an amazing community panel from across Greater Manchester!

 Over the next 6 months, we’ll be supporting each of these fantastic Greater Manchester creatives develop and present new artworks and events online.

 With themes ranging from sustainable fashion and organic cookery to theatre and storytelling around class, youth voice, disability and Black struggle – we can’t wait to share what they come up with!

 Megan is teaming up with fellow Girl Gang members Shonagh Short, Jenny Gaskell, Justina Aina & Lowri Evans, to create an ambitious online cross art-form event exploring the politics and creativity of domestic spaces for modern women.

-Join the gang on 17 December, 7pm for an eclectic mash-up of karaoke in the shower, choreographed washing dances and the ultimate online celebration of feminist mass destruction.
+Join the gang on 17 December, 7pm for, A Woman’s Place Is In The Home, an eclectic mash-up of karaoke in the shower, choreographed washing dances and the ultimate online celebration of feminist mass destruction.

 With 75+ events under their belt already, including immersive screenings, theatre, exhibitions, creative club nights, workshops and online projects, we’re looking forward to an event that’s fun, politically engaged and packed with creativity!

 Becky Taylor Sharman, Tracey Gibbs, Tom Halls and Simone French came together following an MIF Matchmakers session to form Rebels of Extinction, a collective of larger-than-life fashion warriors on a mission to change the way we consume fast fashion.

 Prepare to be styled up and take to the catwalk in Rebels of Extinction (28 January 2021) as you break down stereotypes, experiment with ideas and celebrate what’s possible when you don’t follow the trends!